For Students Hired in a University Campus Job at CWU

 On-campus departments set their own pay rates.
 All students must be paid at least the current minimum wage per hour.
 Minimum wage is established each January 1 in Washington State.
 Information regarding the current minimum wage and how it is calculated may be found at the Labor and Industries News Link.
 Discuss the wage scale with your individual employer.

-If you are scheduled to work a shift that lasts 4 consecutive hours, you must be provided a paid break of at least 10 minutes which should fall approximately halfway into your 4 hour shift.
+If you are scheduled to work a shift that lasts 4 consecutive hours, you must be provided a paid break of 10-15 minutes which should fall approximately halfway into your 4 hour shift.
 You must be provided one paid break for every 4 consecutive hours you work.

 If you are scheduled to work a shift that lasts 5 or more consecutive hours, you must be provided an unpaid meal break of at least 30 minutes that should, again, fall approximately halfway into your shift.